// form styles

 Should private companies go public?

 Ledgy helps make equity management simple and engaging for all teams involved in equity plan administration.
-Ledgy automates much of the repetitive manual processes that help companies to make equity more tangible for their teams.
+Ledgy automates many of the repetitive manual processes that help companies make equity more tangible for their teams.
 Meanwhile, a market-leading focus on compliance and risk management ensures that companies can prepare to take the next step with confidence.

 Create automated equity workflows with Ledgy